News blog by: Dean, Manager, YourLocalCinema (and profoundly deaf film fan).

 The YourLocalCinema project is a broad and collaborative outreach project to promote and increase convenient, sociable opportunities to attend accessible & inclusive cinema screenings nationwide.
 YourLocalCinema exists to persuade film companies to provide caption tracks; persuade cinemas to make use of caption tracks; create awareness of tech solutions; round up and help audiences to attend accessible screenings.
 Its eventual aim is for film fans with hearing loss to be satisfied with UK cinemas’ accessibility.
 This could be achieved by cinemas providing many accessible screenings at convenient, sociable times, combined with a ‘personal’ tech caption solution, such as caption glasses or a smartphone app.
 A mixture of 'open' and 'closed' captioning.

 Back in 2000, I went to a screening of animated film 'Chicken Run' at a London cinema.
 It was the UK's first English-language captioned show, aimed at people with hearing loss.
 (I'm profoundly deaf due to a hospital infection at birth).
-My parents and I were the only ones there, and I remember thinking 'I wish my deaf friends were with me, they'd love it!'
-It turned out that apart from including it on the poster outside, the cinema didn't advertise the show, so nobody knew about it.
-We just happened to be passing and saw the poster.
+There was a handful of people there.
+Apart from a poster in the window, the cinema didn't promote the screening.
+I just happened to be passing the cinema and saw the poster.

 Anyway, afterwards I wondered 'Why can't all films be captioned at the cinema, like they are on TV?'
-So my parents and I investigated.
+So my friends and I investigated.
 It turned out that caption tracks WERE being produced - after the cinema release, in time for the films' 'home entertainment' release.
 It appeared that film companies just needed to ensure that caption tracks were produced earlier, in time for the cinema release, and cinemas just needed to make use of those tracks - to put on some captioned screenings each week.

 So we began to contact the relevant people, the gatekeepers who decide on such matters, to try to persuade them to do their very best to make cinema films and screenings accessible to film fans with hearing loss.